Agile People Development with ICAgile (ICP-PDV) Certification

 with ICAgile (ICP-PDV) Certification

 Formal leadership and management roles must evolve to create a supportive and empowering ongoing learning and development environment for organizations to succeed with business agility.
-It all begins with the leader’s decision to continue growing both themselves and others to continuously empower and develop people and teams.
+It all begins with the leader’s decision to continue growing themselves and others to empower and develop people and teams continuously.
 This possibility comes from the ability to step into a leader, coach, and mentor stance and let go of the need to be seen as an “expert.”
-Agile leaders and managers need to encourage and enable continued growth and development while modeling an agile/growth mindset.
+Agile leaders and managers must encourage continued growth and development while modeling an agile/growth mindset.
 They look to create environments where individuals, teams, and teams of teams thrive.

 The ICP-PDV Learning Outcomes focus on leaders at various levels of organizations and their relationship to empowering people as leaders — not as much on the processes that support “people management” and “performance management.”
-Those processes are addressed more thoroughly in the Agility in HR (ICP-AHR) Learning Outcomes.
+The Agility in HR (ICP-AHR) Learning Outcomes address those processes more thoroughly.

 Leaders who take this course will come away with crucial knowledge and practical applications to enable high levels of organizational success by unlocking the potential in people and teams.
 They will also come away with tools to counter the demotivation and disengagement that plagues some organizations.